 Inertial navigation is a center of excellence at Sagem.
 An inertial reference system is used in vehicles to orient it in space, and maintain a position independently, unlike the GPS type systems that have to communicate with a constellation of satellites.

 Thousands of inertial systems with mechanical platforms, using a gyro in a frame, are still in service.
 But the primary technology today is the laser gyro inertial reference unit, in which the reference axes are the product of an analytical calculation, based on data from sensors: three gyros and three accelerometers.
 The hemispherical resonator gyro is a technology for the future, greatly simplifying system design.
-A first application of this technology on the AASM air-to-ground weapon is currently entering service.
-This technology will subsequently be developed for other uses, on air, land and sea platforms.
+After a first application of this technology on the AASM air-to-ground weapon, this technology is now developed for other uses, on air, land and sea platforms.

 |Application||Number of inertial units||Function(s)|